 2. when not available clean and disinfect all equipment before removing from room

 - used to prevent the transmission of all highly communicable diseases that are spread by both, contact or airborne routes of transmission.
 Examples of such diseases are chickenpox and rabies

 (1) Visitors must report to the nurses' station before entering the room.

-(2) Gowns must be worn by all persons having direct contact with the infected wound.
+(3) Gowns must be worn by all persons entering the room.

-(4) Gloves must be worn by all persons having direct contact with the infected area.
+(4) Masks must be worn by all persons entering the room.

 5 True/False questions